blagoje7/functional/Phase2_TheWeapons/HomeworkExplanation.md

 `map` function iterates through array and for every element it applies function passed in argument of map(here) and then returns NEW array back without mutating old one

-This is "sort of composition", we pass one argument
+This is "sort of composition", we pass only one argument

 In this case array it would fail if it wasnt array if we passed number to map, in this case processNumbars(123) JS tries to find .map of number 123  -> it cant find it